Horace McCoy: California

 When Oliver Hinsdell, director of the Dallas Little Theater from 1923–31, was engaged as an acting coach for MGM, McCoy followed him to Hollywood to become a film actor.
 He appeared in a short, "The Hollywood Handicap" (1932), then moved on to screenwriting.

 McCoy also worked a number of odd jobs.
-For example, he washed cars, picked lettuce in the Imperial Valley, and served as a bouncer at a Santa Monica pier.
+For example, he washed cars, picked lettuce in the Imperial Valley, and served as a bouncer at the Santa Monica pier.

 Novels and film work

 The bouncer job inspired They Shoot Horses, Don't They?, the story of a Depression-era dance marathon.
 His novel I Should Have Stayed Home dealt with the experiences of a young Southern actor attempting to find work in 1930s Hollywood.
 Another novel, No Pockets in a Shroud, featured a heroic, misunderstood reporter as the protagonist.

 In 1948, McCoy published the hard-boiled classic Kiss Tomorrow Goodbye.
 The story is narrated by the amoral protagonist, Ralph Cotter.
 It was made into a James Cagney movie of the same name.
 Its influence—McCoy's influence—on the French filmmakers who love pulp fiction and film noir can be seen, for example, in Jean-Luc Godard's film Made in U.S.A., in which one character is reading this novel in its French translation, Adieu la vie, adieu l'amour.

 In Hollywood, McCoy wrote westerns, crime melodramas, and other films for various studios.
 McCoy worked with such movie directors as Henry Hathaway, Raoul Walsh, and Nicholas Ray.
 He was also an uncredited script assistant for King Kong (1933).

 The film Bad for Each Other (1953), for which McCoy received co-screenwriting credit (with Irving Wallace), was based on his novel Scalpel (1952) which was uncredited.

 McCoy was also recognized for the story, in the closing credits, of the Samantha Crawford character debut in the Maverick television series titled "According to Hoyle" starring James Garner, Diane Brewster and Leo Gordon.